chipsalliance/firrtl-spec/spec.md

 may be used in ports, wire, and nodes.
 Operations on constant type are well defined.
 With any exception listed in the definition for such operations as have exceptions, an operation whose arguments are constant produces a constant.
 An operation with some non-constant arguments produce a non-constant.
-Constants can be used in any context with a source flow which allows a non-constant.
 Constants may be used as the target of a connect so long as the source of the connect is itself constant.
 These rules ensure all constants are derived from constant integer expressions or from constant-typed input ports of the top-level module.